AnKing-VIP/Fastbar-with-nightmode-support/config.md

 Updated by [The AnKing](https://www.ankingmed.com) with help from /u/ijgnord.
+Thanks to [Glutanimate](https://www.glutanimate.com) for the compact mode

 <div style="color: #4297F9;"><b>If you enjoy this add-on or want individualized Anki help, please consider supporting us!</b></div>